yun-vis/fhstp-bcc-csharp/pages/polymorphism.md

 {
     static void Main(string[] args)
     {
-        // Cat is currently flexible, because any type can be set for the food field and input parameter.
+        // Cat is currently flexible, because any type can be set for the food
-        // But there is no type checking, so inside the CheckFood method,
+        // field and input parameter.
+But there is no type checking, so inside
-        // we cannot safely do much and the results are sometimes not what you might expect Cat cat1 = new Cat();
+        // the CheckFood method, we cannot safely do much and the results are
+        // sometimes not what you might expect
+        Cat cat1 = new Cat();
         cat1.food = 5;
         Console.WriteLine($"Cat food with an integer: {cat1.checkFood(5)}");

         Cat cat2 = new Cat();
         cat2.food = "fish";
-        Console.WriteLine($"Cat food with an integer: {cat2.checkFood("fish")}");
+        Console.WriteLine($"Cat food with a string: {cat2.checkFood("fish")}");

         // The type is defined at allocation GenericCat<int> gCat1 = new GenericCat<int>();